filamentphp/filamentphp.com/content/articles/diogogpinto-filament-themes-full-guide.md

 >
 ```

 And there it is.
 We were able to customize the theme file in the unrecommended way.
-We shouldn't really do this, unless we want to add complex logic to the code.
+We shouldn't really do this, unless we want to add complex logic to our code and take on the burden of updating these files every single time Filament updates.
 If this is the case, you can delete all the files except the ones you are directly going to modify.

 ![Blade editing adding backdrop](/images/content/articles/diogogpinto-filament-themes-full-guide/blade-backdrop-blur.webp)

 > [!note]
 > All the changes you make to these files will render on ALL of your Filament panels in the project, unless you use some kind of conditional statements in your blade files.

-Remember to the things the right way whenever possible.
+Remember to do the things the right way whenever possible.

 ## Support